julionc/awesome-shopify/readme.md

 > A curated list of awesome [Shopify](https://www.shopify.com/?ref=vitalogy) resources, libraries and open source projects.

+[Shopify](https://www.shopify.com/?ref=vitalogy) is a popular e-commerce platform that allows to build and manage online stores.
 If you want to contribute, please read the [contribution guidelines](https://github.com/julionc/awesome-shopify/blob/master/contributing.md).
 Thanks to all [contributors](https://github.com/julionc/awesome-shopify/graphs/contributors), you're awesome and wouldn't be possible without you!